-Finally in this section, we prepare to investigate $\Diff^{1+\alpha}(\S1)$ by quasiconformal extension to $\D$.
-This will complete in the next section.
-Recall that, since $\Diff^{1+\alpha}(\S1) \subset \Sym$, there is a quasiconformal extension that is asymptotically conformal.
+Finally, in this section, we prepare the investigation of $\Diff_+^{1+\alpha}(\S1)$ by the quasiconformal extension to $\D$.
+This will be completed in the next section.
+We recall that, as $\Diff_+^{1+\alpha}(\S1) \subset \Sym$, there is a quasiconformal extension that is asymptotically conformal.
 We look at the decay order of its complex dilatation close to the boundary.